Cultural Land and Sea Management

-As the first landcarers, First Nations Peoples have a continuous and deep connection to Country.
+As the first landcarers, First Nations people have a continuous and deep connection to Country.
 They have an understanding of Country that encompasses the physical, spiritual and cultural landscape.

-First nations cultural land management knowledge, built up over 1000’s of years needs to be better respected and integrated into Land Management practices across Australia through meaningful education for Indigenous rangers followed by collaboration with community networks such as landcare.
+First Nations people’s cultural land management knowledge, built up over 1000’s of years needs to be better respected and integrated into Land Management practices across Australia through meaningful education for landcare and collaboration with Indigenous rangers.

 The resources demonstrate how cultural land and sea management practices can appropriately help landcarers and land managers apply the learnings to better understand the ecology of their landscape and manage weeds, promote native regrowth, and improve biodiversity for species recovery so that we can move forward together to care for our country.

-- First Nations Peoples Cultural Land And Sea Management
+- First Nations people Cultural Land And Sea Management

 - Fire and Water, Healing Country & People